Normal-Euler excess for disjoint nonorientable surfaces in a closed $4$-manifold: Preliminaries

 So first suppose \(r=2\).
 Let \(\gamma\) be an embedded arc joining \(F_1\) to \(F_2\), disjoint from \(F_1\cup F_2\) except at its endpoints.
 Choose a closed tubular neighborhood

 of \(\gamma\) such that, for some fixed equatorial disk \(D^2\subset D^3\),

 Define \(F\) by removing the interiors of these two disks and inserting the annulus

 This is the ambient connected sum \(F_1\# F_2\subset M\).
+The local product model also shows that \(F\) is locally flat: outside \(U\) this is inherited from \(F_1\cup F_2\), while inside \(U\cong D^3\times[0,1]\) the inserted annulus \(\partial D^2\times[0,1]\) is locally flat.
 Geometrically, one removes one disk from each surface and joins the resulting boundary circles by a tube.
 This makes the formulas for \(\chi(F)\) and \(g(F)\) transparent: two disks are removed, an annulus is inserted, and the two components become one.

 The product \(D^2\times [0,1]\subset U\) is a compact \(3\)-manifold whose boundary mod \(2\) is exactly the union of the two deleted disks and the inserted annulus.
 Hence \(F\) is cobordant mod \(2\) in \(M\) to \(F_1\sqcup F_2\), and therefore